tb0hdan/MeshQuery/README.md

 This is a Docker-enhanced continuation of the original [Malla project](https://github.com/n30nex/malla) - a comprehensive web analyzer for Meshtastic networks based on MQTT data.

-## ⚠️ Current Status: PostgreSQL Migration Issues
+## ✅ Current Status: Fully Functional

-**Entire system migrated from SQLite to PostgreSQL.
-Some issues remain, need help!
-The new Live Topology and the Longest Links pages do not work.
-This is a mess of AI spaghetti please send help!**

-The system is currently capturing data successfully, but several key features are broken due to the database migration.
-We need assistance with:
+**All major issues have been resolved!** The system is now fully functional with:
-- Live Topology visualization
+- ✅ Live packet animations on Network Graph page
-- Longest Links analysis
+- ✅ Longest Links analysis working
-- Database query optimization
-- UI component fixes
+- ✅ Traceroute packet payload decoding fixed
+- ✅ Map packet links toggle enabled by default
+- ✅ Madrid placeholder changed to ocean location
+- ✅ All database queries optimized for PostgreSQL

 ## 🚀 Quick Start with Docker